igolovic/poc-newsy-editor-viewer/README.md

 # poc-newsy-editor-viewer
 Frontend SPA application in vue.js 2.6 using the bootstrap-vue for UI.
-Used for viewing and adding articles, this application is a frontend for web API at https://github.com/igolovic/poc-newsy.
+This application is a partial frontend for web API at https://github.com/igolovic/poc-newsy.

-**Functionality implemented in web API**
+**Functionality**
+Used for viewing and adding articles.

+**Architecture**
+Applicaiton is a SPA multi-component application followingn organization layed out by the Vue.js CLI.

 **Prerequisites**
 Vue.js 2.6 CLI